jcloudpub/speedy/README.md

 Introduction
 ============

-Speedy is a backend storage of docker-registry (Docker Registry API v1).
+speedy is a distributed storage system designed to provide high availability, high performance, strong consistency and scalability special for docker registry(Docker Registry API v1).

 Speedy consist of 8 main parts: docker-registry-speedy-driver, ImageServer, ChunkMaster, ChunkServer, ChunkServer Agent, MetaServer, Monitor and Transfer.

+Speedy has 6 key parts:

 + docker-registry-speedy-driver
-Adapter of docker-registry and Speedy.

-+ ImageServer
-Provide file upload and download service.
-ImageServer is stateless server, you can start multiple ImageServer instance at the same time, each one is equal.
-ImageServer will get all ChunkServers' informations from ChunkMaster periodically.

-+ ChunkMaster
-The central control node.
-Hold all ChunkServers informations.
-Internal file ID allocator.
+This is a docker-registry backend driver for speedy, docker-registry-speedy-driver divides docker image layer into fixed-size chunk, each chunk is identified by an immutable global unique groupid and an immutable global unique file id. driver will retry for the chunk instead of the image layer while reading or writing failed

-+ ChunkServer
++ imageserver
-Where the data actually store.
-Normally, 3 ChunkServers make a group, each ChunkServer in the same group is equal.
-Speedy is a strong consistency system, write will route to all ChunkServers of a group at the same time, write success mean that all the ChunkServers write success, otherwise write failed.
+This is a stateless server designed to provide restful api to upload and download docker image. imageserver get chunkserver information and file id from chunkmaster periodically. imageserver choose a suitable chunkserver group to storage docker image according to chunkserver information independently, we can start many imageserver to provice service at the same time and docker-registry-speedy-driver can use anyone of them equally.

-+ ChunkServer Agent
++ chunkmaster
-Agent report status of ChunkServer to ChunkMaster, like disk free space, IO status etc.
+This is a master of speedy designed to maintain chunkserver information and allocate the file id. chunkmaster store chunkserver information to mysql and keep in memory as cache, while imageserver try to get chunkserver information chunkmaster send the information in memory to imageserver. while imageserver try to get file id, chunkmaster allocate a continuous range of file id and send to imageserver.

-+ MetaServer
++ chunkserver
-Manage file meta datas, include file meta information and file directory structure.
+chunkserver stores chunks on local disk as linux files and read or write chunk data specified by groupid and fileid which send from imageserver, chunkserver also maintains the map of groupid and fileid to the offset of chunk. normally, a chunkserver group is consist of 3 chunkservers, imageserver writes data to a chunkserver group suceess means storing data to each chunkserver of the group success.

-+ Monitor
++ metaserver
-Monitoring the health of all ChunkServers and report it to ChunkMaster.
+metaserver is designed to mantain map information of each chunk and docker image layer and keep the relationship of docker image and different tags.

-+ Transfer
++ transfer
-Transfer data from ChunkServer to ChunkServer.
-When a ChunkServer of a group failed(system crash, disk damaged and so on), we should add a new empty ChunkServer to this group, and then transfer data from a health ChunkServer of this group to it.
+transfer is designed to cope data from a chunkserver to another chunkserver. when a chunkserver of a group failed(system crash, disk damaged and so on), we should add a new empty chunkserver to this group and transfer the data from a health chunkserver to this new chunkserver.

 Quick Install